 /mnt/ followed by the Windows path.

-It’s very important that you pay attention to uppercase and lowercase while typing a command in Linux as Desktop is not the same as desktop.
+You must pay attention to uppercase and lowercase while typing a Linux command, as “Desktop” is not the same as “desktop.”